 Solutions at hand

 Solution 2: One of the best and cheapest solutions is to experiment with different strings.
 Put on new strings.
 Try strings by different makers.
-Give a go to alternative tensions (unless the manufacturer doesn’t recommend them).
+Try alternative tensions (unless the manufacturer doesn’t recommend them).
 If G string is the problem, try a wound G rather than the usual unwound G string.
+I recommend my piece Try Carbon Strings for Your Guitar to learn the crucial details about carbon over nylon strings.

 Always check for intonation issues if you change into a different tension or a different material like carbon, titanium, etc. Trying out new strings is an important suggestion.
 Before you spend a lot of money on luthier repairs, you must know that some brands of nylon strings intonate much better than others.